madzumo/Python_Alien/README.md

 # Python Alien

-This application is a space invaders like game written in Python.
+ A space-invaders-like game written totally in Python.